Obamacare Summary and Impact on You

 You can keep your existing insurance if it's an individual plan you bought yourself.
 You can also keep an employer plan.
 That includes plans you received through the Consolidated Omnibus Budget Reconciliation Act.
 You can retain a retiree plan, Medicare, Medicaid, CHIP, Peace Corps Volunteer plans, TRICARE, and other veterans’ health care programs.
 If you have any questions, see qualifying health plans or ask your health coverage provider.

-Obamacare improved the benefits you receive in the following seven ways:
+Even if you already had insurance, Obamacare improved the benefits you received in the following seven ways:

 - It allows you to add your children up to age 26 to your health insurance plan.

 - You won't have a co-pay for wellness or pregnancy exams.